pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

     ```

 - The project must be built as an exploded JAR.
 This is not the default behavior for a Gradle-based build.
-  For a typical Spring Boot Gradle project you must deactivate the `jar` task in the `build.gradle.kts`
+  For a typical Spring Boot Gradle project, you must deactivate the `jar` task in the `build.gradle.kts`
   file as follows:

     ```kotlin